-DELEGATED TO AUTHORITIES/DUTIES DELEGATED DIRECTOR OF FINANCE Approval of all financial procedures.
-DIRECTOR OF FINANCE Advice on interpretation or application of SFIs.
-ALL MEMBERS OF THE Have a duty to disclose any non-compliance with these Standing Financial Instructions to the Director BOARD AND of Finance as soon as possible.
-EMPLOYEES CHIEF EXECUTIVE Responsible as the Accountable Officer to ensure financial targets and obligations are met and have overall responsibility for the System of Internal Control.
-CHIEF EXECUTIVE & Accountable for financial control but will, as far as possible, delegate their detailed responsibilities.
-DIRECTOR OF FINANCE CHIEF EXECUTIVE To ensure all Board members, officers and employees, present and future, are notified of and understand Standing Financial Instructions.
-DIRECTOR OF FINANCE Responsible for: a) Implementing the Trust's financial policies and coordinating corrective action; b) Maintaining an effective system of financial control including ensuring detailed financial procedures and systems are prepared and documented; c) Ensuring that sufficient records are maintained to explain Trust's transactions and financial position; d) Providing financial advice to members of Board and staff; e) Maintaining such accounts, certificates etc as are required for the Trust to carry out its statutory duties ALL MEMBERS OF THE Responsible for security of the Trust's property, avoiding loss, exercising economy and efficiency in BOARD AND using resources and conforming to Standing Orders, Financial Instructions and financial procedures.
+DELEGATED TO AUTHORITIES/DUTIES DELEGATED Executive Director of Approval of all financial procedures.
+Finance Executive Director of Advice on interpretation or application of SFIs.
+Finance All Members Of The Have a duty to disclose any non-compliance with these Standing Financial Instructions to the Executive Director of Board And Employees Finance as soon as possible.
+Chief Executive Responsible as the Accountable Officer to ensure financial targets and obligations are met and have overall responsibility for the System of Internal Control.
+Chief Executive & Accountable for financial control but will, as far as possible, delegate their detailed responsibilities.
+Executive Director of Finance Chief Executive To ensure all Board members, officers and employees, present and future, are notified of and understand Standing Financial Instructions.
+Executive Director of Responsible for: Finance a) Implementing the Trust's financial policies and coordinating corrective action; b) Maintaining an effective system of financial control including ensuring detailed financial procedures and systems are prepared and documented; c) Ensuring that sufficient records are maintained to explain Trust's transactions and financial position; d) Providing financial advice to members of Board and staff; e) Maintaining such accounts, certificates etc. as are required for the Trust to carry out its statutory duties.

-CHIEF EXECUTIVE Ensure that any contractor or employee of a contractor who is empowered by the Trust to commit the Trust to expenditure or who is authorised to obtain income are made aware of these instructions and their requirement to comply.
-AUDIT COMMITTEE Provide independent and objective view on internal control and probity.
-AUDITOR PANEL Provide advice and recommendation on the appointment of the External Auditor.
-BOARD Appoint External Auditor CHAIR OF AUDIT Raise the matter at the Board meeting where Audit Committee considers there is evidence of ultra COMMITTEE vires transactions or improper acts.
-DIRECTOR OF FINANCE Ensure an adequate internal audit service, for which he/she is accountable, is provided DIRECTOR OF FINANCE Decide at what stage to involve police in cases of misappropriation and other irregularities not involving fraud or corruption.
-HEAD OF INTERNAL Review, appraise and report in accordance with NHS Internal Audit Manual and best practice.
-AUDIT
+Responsible for security of the Trust's property, avoiding loss, exercising economy and efficiency in using resources and conforming to Standing Orders, Financial Instructions and financial procedures.
+Ensure that any contractor or employee of a contractor who is empowered by the Trust to commit the Trust to expenditure or who is authorised to obtain income are made aware of these instructions and their requirement to comply.
+Provide independent and objective view on internal control and probity.
+Provide advice and recommendation on the appointment of the External Auditor.
+Appoint External Auditor Raise the matter at the Board meeting where Audit Committee considers there is evidence of ultra vires transactions or improper acts.
+Ensure an adequate internal audit service, for which he/she is accountable, is provided Decide at what stage to involve police in cases of misappropriation and other irregularities not involving fraud or corruption.
+Review, appraise and report in accordance with NHS Internal Audit Manual and best practice.
+Ensure cost-effective External Audit.
+Monitor and ensure compliance with SofS Directions on fraud and corruption including the appointment of the Local Counter Fraud Specialist.
+Monitor and ensure compliance with Directions issued by the Secretary of State for Health and Social Care on NHS security management including appointment of the Local Security Management Specialist.